vieiraae/hackbox/README.md

-# Hackbox at Bit Hackathon 🚀
+# Hackbox at BiT Hackathon 🚀

 Public repo with Solution Accelerators to support the Hackathon